Whether you’re a first time buyer

 The Federal Housing Authority (FHA) is a government organization that oversees the rules and guidelines for their mortgages.
 FHA does not make loans but they approve lenders, like Inlanta Mortgage, to make loans under the FHA approval.
 These loans are great for first time buyers.
-The down payment is only 3.5% of the sales price of the home and the credit requirements are more lenient compared to other types of loans.
+The down payment is minimal and the credit requirements are more lenient compared to other types of loans.
 In addition, the down payment money can be a gift from a loved one, making it possible to buy a home with no out of pocket expense for the down payment.

 Along with the traditional purchase program FHA also offers the following loans:

 - FHA 203k Rehab Loan – one single loan to buy a property and make renovations

 - FHA Mortgage Loans – FHA mortgages are available to all qualified home buyers, but are subject to maximum mortgage limits for each county